Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 In fact, some of the earlier bouts were more interesting.
 The tiny fighters were barely 100 pounds and looked like teenagers, and each corner had a collection of supporters who jumped and cheered with every hit.
 One of them even had a woman who appeared to be his mother cheering behind him!

-At the end, we even got to meet the winning fighter and pose for photos with him.
+At the end, I even got to meet the winning fighter and pose for photos with him.
 All in all, a very fun and very local Thai experience.
 Lumphini Stadium will reportedly be closing soon, so make sure you get there soon!

 Have you been to Bangkok?
 What’s your favorite offbeat thing to do?